glegoux/mdf/README.md

 - `direction.png`  : the statements of the current exercise.
 - `input<i>.txt`   : a test from stdin.
 - `output<i>.txt`  : the expected result for `input<i>.txt`.

+* The 2013 competition is not found :(!

 ## Usage